 Your chosen employee engagement and feedback tool must fit remote work philosophies, scale with your needs and solve real people problems.
 We have spent 11+ years working in the industry; and this is our exhaustive checklist of things to keep in mind when buying an employee feedback tool for your remote team.
 It's these same factors that we have also kept in mind while building Kaapi (employee feedback tool for remote teams) We have personally researched all the tools mentioned here to ensure that they are ready for 2021 too!

-#1 - Business leader vs HR leader
+How to choose an employee feedback tool?
+Criteria #1 - Business leader vs HR leader

 HR teams have a completely different use case for employee engagement and feedback vs managers and CXOs who want to set up people systems.
 The most obvious one being that HR teams look for statistical dashboards and analysis of responses across the entire company.
 This is useful to analyse company pulse and mood across departments and different locations; but not very useful for a manager.
 Managers need text based, detailed feedback from their direct reports.
 This helps them take direct action on the feedback!

 Here are some recommended tools if you are a leader who wants to buy a feedback tool for your team and direct reports